munichbughunter/SevenFacette/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [7Facette Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## I don't want to read this whole thing I just have a question!!!
+> **Note:** Please don't file an issue to ask a question.
+You'll get faster results by using the resources below.

+We have an official [7Facette Spectrum Chat](https://spectrum.chat/7facette/?tab=posts) where the community chimes in with helpful advice if you have questions.

 ## What should I know before I get started?